-Compare those human life expectancy figures to breeds like Bernese Mountain Dogs and Dogues de Bordeaux , which have an average life expectancy of about 5 to 8 years or other breeds such as Chihuahuas that might enjoy a life span of around 15 to 20 years.
+Compare those human life expectancy figures to breeds like Bernese Mountain Dogs and Dogues de Bordeaux, which have an average life expectancy of about 5–8 years, or other breeds such as Chihuahuas that might enjoy a life span of around 15–20 years.
 The odds, sadly, are not in our pets' favor.

 Growing old is as unkind to our dogs as it is to us.
-Muzzles get gray, it's harder to get up and moving in the morning, and hearing and vision decreases or is lost completely.
+Muzzles get gray, it's harder to get up and move in the morning, and hearing and vision decrease or are lost completely.
 While most pet parents probably wish their dogs could slip away quietly in their sleep when the end of life comes, it usually does not happen that way.
-At some point, most pet parents must make an end of life decision for their pet.
+At some point, most pet parents must make an end-of-life decision for their pet.

 Dr. Cathy Alinovi of Healthy PAWsibilities knows how uncomfortable pet parents feel discussing euthanasia, and she shares some valuable insight on when to make the decision and how to handle this process and grief.

 Dr. Cathy: Euthanasia, often called humane euthanasia, is a gentle passing from awake, to sleep, to coma, to death caused by a lethal combination of injectable medications.